Joseph George Holman: At Covent Garden

 On 25 October 1784, at Covent Garden, as Romeo, Holman made his first appearance on the stage.
 An address was spoken by Thomas Hull, who played Friar Lawrence.
 Holman's performances were attended by fashionable audiences, and he remained at Covent Garden until 1800.
-His original characters include Harry Thunder in John O'Keeffe's Wild Oats, 16 April 1791, Harry Dornton in Thomas Holcroft's The Road to Ruin, 18 February 1792, and many parts in plays by Frederic Reynolds, Hannah Cowley, and other dramatists.
+His original characters include Harry Thunder in John O'Keeffe's Wild Oats, 16 April 1791, Harry Dornton in Thomas Holcroft's The Road to Ruin, 18 February 1792, and many parts in plays by Frederick Reynolds, Hannah Cowley, and other dramatists.

 At the end of his third season Holman left Covent Garden on a question of terms.
 He acted in Dublin and in English and Scottish towns, but soon returned to Covent Garden.

 In the season of 1799–1800 a serious quarrel took place between the proprietors of Covent Garden and eight of the principal actors.
 A pamphlet A Statement of the Differences subsisting between the Proprietors and Performers of the Theatre Royal Covent Garden was published in 1800, and went through several editions: its authorship was attributed to Holman.
 The actors objected to restrictions on their power of giving orders for admission, and to change in the charges for benefits and the amount of fines for the refusal of a character.
 The Lord Chamberlain's verdict was hostile to the actors, and there was a public row.
 Seven actors accepted the decision and remained at Covent Garden.
 Holman either resigned or was dismissed.